Risk-averse Fair Multi-class Classification: Numerical Experiments

 \subsection{Size-limited data with removed features}

-Finally, in the third experiment, we again only use 150 samples, and then randomly remove $90\%$ of the features.
-This means that the methods are only allowed to use very limited information from each image.
+In the third set of experiments, we randomly select only 150 samples for each experiment, and then randomly remove $90\%$ of the features.
+Moreover, we increase the test ratio to 0.5, which means only 75 samples are training samples.
+Hence, the methods have very limited information from each image.
 Even though we are surprised to see that both methods are still able to classify the images under such an extreme situation, the results are definitely far from good, which indicates the existence of risk that lack of information creates.

-In this situation, we not only remove 90\% features, but we also randomly select 150 samples to run the experiments.
-Moreover, we increase the test ratio to 0.5, which means only 75 samples are training samples.

 In Fig.\ref{fig:f1-6small-remove}, it is obvious that the difference between the two models is much more significant than the difference shown in Fig.\ref{fig:f1-remove}.
-This indicates that, compared to the risk-neutral model, the risk-averse model gets better when the risk within the data increases.
+This indicates that, compared to the risk-neutral model, the risk-averse model has better performance when very small amount of data is available.

-We now increase the risk by running the experiments with all 10 classes of the MNIST dataset and keeping the other settings unchanged.
+Further, we conduct experiments with all 10 classes of the MNIST dataset while keeping the other settings unchanged.
 We obtain results in Fig.\ref{fig:f1-10small-remove}.
 The difference between Fig.\ref{fig:f1-10small-remove} and Fig.\ref{fig:f1-6small-remove} is clear.
-We can see that with more classes involved, the risk-averse shows more superiority in F1 score performance than the baseline.
-Based on the previous analysis, this suggests that with more classes, the system becomes more uncertain and more risky.
-We observe that the risk-averse method is even more suitable as the number of classes increases compared to the risk-neutral one.
-Moreover, we observe that with the risk largely increased, a smaller risk level might no longer be better.
-In Fig.\ref{fig:f1-10small-remove}, we can clearly see that the risk levels $c=0.05, 0.35, 0.65$ have very similar performance, whereas the $c=0.95$ one seems to be slightly worse than the rest.
-This further emphasizes the importance of choosing the proper risk level.
-We should generally follow the rule that under higher risk, higher risk levels should be considered.
+We can see that with more classes involved, the risk-averse methods shows significantly better F1 score than the baseline model.
+This observation and the previous analysis suggest that with more classes, the system becomes more uncertain and more risky, which the risk-averse method is better suited to handle.
+Another noteworthy observation is that a larger value for the risk level $\kappa$ might be more appropriate in such a scenario.
+In Fig.\ref{fig:f1-10small-remove}, we can clearly see that the risk levels $\kappa=0.05, 0.35, 0.65$ have very similar performance, whereas the $\kappa=0.95$ one seems to be slightly worse than the rest.

 In Table.\ref{tab:risk-10small-remove}, the risk values with the 10-class experiment are reported.
 We can clearly see that the numbers here are much larger on average.
 However, the test risk has been greatly reduced for every class by the risk-averse model.
 It further shows that coherent risk measures are very useful when dealing with high-risk environments.